 As part of FDA’s unapproved animal drugs initiative, several agency employees reviewed published literature on the safety of potassium bromide in dogs.
-They recently published the results of their review in the Journal of the American Veterinary Medical Association.1
+In March 2012, they published the results of their review in the Journal of the American Veterinary Medical Association.

 By evaluating 111 references that provided data on the safety of potassium bromide, the authors “identified a considerable body of pharmacological, primary, and supportive evidence regarding the in vivo safety of KBr” in dogs.
 The authors summarized their findings by body system affected and clinical signs observed.

 Based on data in published literature, the authors found that, in dogs, the neurologic system is most commonly affected by potassium bromide.
 Adverse neurologic signs include sedation, ataxia, and behavioral changes.
 These signs are reversible and usually resolve within several days by lowering the phenobarbital dose (if the dog is on both KBr and PB) or within hours by giving intravenous saline.